 Enron fostered entrepreneurialism with its deliberately option-theoretic view of business development.
 As Skilling put it, “It’s like planting seeds.
 There are a lot of seeds you know are not going to grow up into anything.
 Our objective is to have a lot of seeds planted.”
 Of course, a significant number of business development options ended up not being worth pursuing.
 The sale of Portland General Electric (PGE) in November 1999, less than two-and-a half years after it was purchased, represented just one large recent example.
 Even in that case, however, while the (time-discounted) selling price was probably lower than the purchase price, Enron’s management could point to a number of positives.
 PGE had begun laying fiber-optic cable before it was acquired.
 Enron continued this effort, and after divesting PGE retained the fiber-optic as the core of a telecommunications business which it thought might be worth more than ten times as much as PGE (see the section on “Enron Broadband Services” below).
 PGE had also taught Enron a number of valuable lessons about how retail (particularly residential) markets differed from wholesale energy markets.
 In the United States, Enron refocused its retail efforts on the nonresidential market through Enron Energy Services.
 Outside the United States, in cases where Enron got involved in distribution to residential customers, PGE’s transmission and distribution expertise was deemed critical to its efforts.

 Such cross-business transfer of knowledge and learning required conscious efforts.
-A liberal internal transfer policy encouraged movement across businesses, as did a policy of attaching titles to people rather than positions.
+It was encouraged by a “kill to eat” culture that emphasized the need to constantly develop and execute new transactions, the practice of compensating people for their performance with “common currency” (i.e, Enron options and restricted stock), a policy of attaching titles to people rather than positions, and liberal provisions for internal transfers.
 The catch was that people had to be recruited to move into new areas rather than simply being required to do so.
 Of course, Enron made exceptions for large new businesses: there was a particular emphasis on placing people with a proven mastery of skill sets in charge of new businesses that would benefit from those skills.
-Thus, Ken Rice, who had headed trading in North America, was moved over to head Enron Broadband Services.
+Thus, Ken Rice, who had headed Enron North America, was moved over to head Enron Broadband Services.

 Recent Organizational Changes